CarCostCheck

 Average reliability.
 Expect some repairs as it ages.
 That's 7 points below the national average of 82%.
 It falls below the VOLVO brand average of 87%.

-At 33 years old, 75% of VOLVO 400 SERIESs from 1991 passed their MOT first time in 2024.
+At 35 years old, 75% of VOLVO 400 SERIESs from 1991 passed their MOT first time in 2026.
 That's based on 93 tests across the UK.
 The average mileage at this age is 80,130 miles.

-Rank among all 1991 cars126th out of 179(top 70%)
+Rank among 1991 cars126th of 179(top 70%)

-Rank among all VOLVO models545th out of 635(top 86%)
+Rank among VOLVO models545th of 635(top 86%)

-vs national average-7% (82% avg)
+vs national average-7%(82% avg)

-vs 1991 cars average-3% (78% avg)
+vs 1991 cars average-3%(78% avg)

-vs VOLVO average-12% (87% avg)
+vs VOLVO average-12%(87% avg)

 Mileage Analysis

-Best year to buy a VOLVO 400 SERIES?
+Looking at a specific VOLVO 400 SERIES?

 The most reliable year is the 1990 model with a 84% MOT pass rate, while the 1996 model has the lowest at 64%.
 The 1991 sits between the two at 75%.